ildarmgt/BitcoinNameSystem/README.md

 * Searching for domain ownership and forwarding information

-* Encryption and decryption of embedded information (AES-256-CTR)
+* Encryption and decryption of embedded information (AES-256-CTR) + hashed aliases = one-way look up

 * Creating or importing wallet from bip39 backup